 Contents Perpetrators Factors that make a child vulnerable Forms CSE can take Prevention and response Direct work with children Specific groups of children affected Introduction Child sexual exploitation is a form of child sexual abuse.
 It can manifest in many different ways: from peer-on-peer abuse to organised exploitation, where children are passed through networks of […]

 You need to log in to Community Care Inform to view this content.
 If you have a subscription, please log in here.

 Please contact the Community Care Inform helpdesk or phone 020 3915 9444 if you require support or assistance or are unsure if you have a subscription.
-You can see a list of subscribing local authorities and organisations here.